turbot/steampipe-mod-aws-compliance/docs/index.md

 [GDPR](https://docs.aws.amazon.com/audit-manager/latest/userguide/GDPR.html) provides a set of robust requirements that raise and harmonize standards for data protection, security, and compliance throughout the European Union (EU).

 [GxP 21 CFR Part 11](https://www.ecfr.gov/current/title-21/chapter-I/subchapter-A/part-11?toc=1) includes details for the criteria under which electronic records and signatures are considered trustworthy and equivalent to paper records and ensures the integrity of data used to make product-related safety decisions.

+[GxP EU Annex 11](https://health.ec.europa.eu/system/files/2016-11/annex11_01-2011_en_0.pdf.) includes a prebuilt collection of controls with descriptions and testing procedures where controls are grouped into control sets according to GxP requirements.

 [HIPAA Compliance](https://aws.amazon.com/compliance/hipaa-compliance/) provides a set of general-purpose security standards for the U.S. Health Insurance Portability and Accountability Act (HIPAA).